Zoox Smart Data Reports Continued Boost in Online Traffic Connections During Q2, 2021 - News Break

 Zoox Smart Data Reports Continued Boost in Online Traffic Connections During Q2, 2021

-Following a successful first quarter, Zoox Smart Data (“Zoox”), an international provider of technological solutions that harnesses big data to build customer profiles from existing Wi-Fi networks, has released its second set of internet traffic results, which displays a further increase of online traffic connections as the travel industry begins to rebound.
-Measured from January 2 to June 30, the analytics were compiled from Zoox-enabled customer networks, including major travel and hospitality organizations from around the world.www.hospitalitynet.org
+Big data provider enables over 27 million connections between January and June, increasing targeted advertising capabilities and revenues for customers.
+Alpharetta, GA — July 13, 2021 — Following a successful first quarter, Zoox Smart Data (“Zoox”), an international provider of technological solutions that harnesses big data to build customer profiles from existing Wi-Fi networks, has released its second set of internet traffic results, which displays a further increase of online traffic connections as the travel industry begins to rebound.
+Measured from January 2 to June 30, the analytics were compiled from Zoox-enabled customer networks, including major travel and hospitality organizations from around the world.www.hotel-online.com

 Comments / 0